Work Visa (Working KITAS E23) to Indonesia: Comprehensive Guide (Updated 2026) – Visa Agency

 • Curriculum Vitae (CV) with e-signature.

 • Reference Letter proving min.
-5 years of work experience (sworn translation).
+5 years of work experience.
+If the document is not in English or Indonesian, translation may be required: https://flado.id/translation.

 • Complete Home Country Address and Indonesian Address.